vmware/vic-product/docs/user_doc/vic_vsphere_admin/log_bundles.md

 vSphere Integrated Containers Engine provides log bundles that you can download from the VCH Admin portal for a virtual container host (VCH).

 You access the VCH Admin Portal at https://<i>vch_address</i>:2378.
-For more information about the VCH Admin portal, see [Access the VCH Administration Portal](access_vicadmin.md).
+For more information about the VCH Admin portal, see [VCH Administration Portal](access_vicadmin.md).

 To aid in troubleshooting errors, you can download different log bundles: